plger/scDblFinder/README.md

 This will add the following columns to the colData of `sce`:

-* `sce$scDblFinder.neighbors` : the number of neighbors considered
 * `sce$scDblFinder.ratio` :  the proportion of artificial doublets among the neighborhood (the higher, the more chances that the cell is a doublet)
+* `sce$scDblFinder.weighted` :  the proportion of artificial doublets among the neighborhood, weighted by distance
-* `sce$scDblFinder.score` :  a doublet score integrating the ratio in a probability of the cell being a doublet
+* `sce$scDblFinder.score` :  the final doublet score
 * `sce$scDblFinder.class` : the classification (doublet or singlet)

 ### Multiple samples